marcin-lawrowski/wise-forms/readme.txt

 * **Layout fields**: Organize fields appearance in columns.
 * **Unlimited fields**: Create both simple and complex forms without limits.
 * **Unlimited forms**: No limits to the number of forms.
+* **Data validation**: Ensure that valid e-mails, numbers and dates are sent by your users.
 * **SPAM protection**: Protect forms by adding captcha field.
 * **Localization**: Translate all texts to your language easily.
 * **E-mail notifications**: Send e-mail after every submission of your forms.